-- I’m demoting this claim to something that needs air-quotes to say out loud, because I don’t believe that “powerful” or “rich” necessarily means “successful” — a millionaire CEO who can’t get away from work long enough to spend time with her kids or enjoy the money she’s earning sounds more like a failure to me.↩
+I’m demoting this claim to something that needs air-quotes to say out loud, because I don’t believe that “powerful” or “rich” necessarily means “successful” — a millionaire CEO who can’t get away from work long enough to spend time with their kids or enjoy the money they’re earning sounds more like a failure to me.↩

-- I want to make something perfectly clear: I do not give a fuck what time you wake up.
-I think time is a stupid thing to fixate on, and saying that someone who wakes up at 5am will be more successful than someone who wakes up at 10am is absurd and patently false.
-The early bird doesn’t get the worm; the bird that fucking works for it gets the worm.
+I want to make something perfectly clear: I do not give a fuck what time you wake up.
+I think time is a stupid thing to fixate on, and saying that someone who wakes up at 5am will be more successful than someone who wakes up at 10am is absurd.
+The early bird doesn’t get the worm; the bird that keeps showing up to do the work gets the worm.
 No matter what time of day it is.↩

 What to do next.